Automated External Defibrillator (AED): Definition, Importance, Features, and Pricing

 What is an Automated External Defibrillator (AED) Machine?

-An Automated External Defibrillator (AED) is a portable, life-saving medical device used to assist individuals suffering from sudden cardiac arrest.
-It automatically assesses the heart’s rhythm and, when required, delivers a controlled electrical shock to help restore a normal heartbeat.
+An Automated External Defibrillator (AED) is a portable, life-saving device used during sudden cardiac arrest.
+It automatically assesses the patient’s heart rhythm and, if a shockable rhythm such as ventricular fibrillation is detected, delivers a controlled electrical shock to restore a normal heartbeat.
+Key features include:

 Importance of Automated External Defibrillator (AED) Machine